 How much spending money should be brought?

 Always a tough question in that people’s spending habits vary widely.
 Perhaps about $250 USD worth of Turkish Lira and $350 USD worth of Euros.
 ATMs in both Turkey and Greece can provide additional monies should more be needed.

 No visa is required for Greece since they are in the EU.
 A Turkish e-visa ($50 USD) can be purchased online within 90 days of arrival.
 Participants must carry a US Passport that does not expire within 6 months of April 22, 2021.

 How many people will be in the group?

 The 2020 trip was postponed to 2021 because of COVID-19.
-All twenty-six 2020 participants remain registered for 2021.
-We anticipate there to be somewhere between 26 and 40 participants.
+Twenty-four 2020 participants remain registered for 2021.
+We anticipate there to be somewhere between 24 and 34 participants.